AceCentre/RelayKeys/docs/developers/reference.md

 ## --config=configfile

-File to use as a config file
+File to use as a config file.
+For more info see [here](/developers/relaykeys-cfg.html)

 **Default: relaykeys.cfg**